 (Daveed Diggs and Rafael Casal star in the film they co-wrote for the 2018 Sundance Film Festival.
 Photo from Sundance Institute).

 Having premiered in Park City on Thursday, Jan.
-18 in Park City, the film has already been acquisitioned by Lionsgate, who bought the distribution rights for the film earlier this week.
+18, the film has already been acquired by Lionsgate, who bought the distribution rights for the film earlier this week.
 It has received many favorable reviews and was even called “the most exciting cinematic take on contemporary race relations” in the last 30 years by film reviewer Peter Debruge in Variety.

 Promoted by Sundance as a “buddy-comedy” that drops you “into a vastly layered story” about gentrification, the film is full of both funny and dark moments that are woven together in a manner that makes the audience think a little deeper about their social context.